addiscent/php-server-mon-sys/README.md

       https://docs.docker.com/

-- Docker containers may be started, stopped, restarted, destroyed, and recreated again without danger to the _PHP Server Monitor_ database, as long as the containers are created/stopped/destroyed in an orderly manner, (using _docker-compose_).
-It is possible that database corruption could occur if a container is hard-killed mid-transaction.
+- Docker containers may be started, stopped, restarted, destroyed, and recreated again without danger to the _PHP Server Monitor_ database, as long as the containers are created/stopped/destroyed using Docker commands, either _docker-compose stop_, _docker stop_..., etc.  It is possible that database corruption could occur if a container is hard-killed mid-transaction.
 To prevent database risk, don't shutdown your OS without first gracefully shutting down the _php-server-mon-sys_ system, (using _docker-compose stop_).

 -  A cron job is started automatically when the system is started, (_docker-compose up -d_).
-The interval of the cron job determines how often the servers are probed.
+The interval of the cron job determines how often the monitored servers are probed.
 The default interval is every 3 minutes.
 You may change the interval by changing the crontab file, _etc-cron.d-tab-for-phpfpm.txt_, located in the home _./src/ sub-directory_.
-This cron job is run on the PHP-FPM container, but exposed on the host file system so it may be conveniently edited.
+This cron job is run on the PHP-FPM container, but is exposed on the host file system so it may be conveniently edited.
 Note that this file requires strict permissions, e.g., mode 600, and owner:group must be root:root.
 Otherwise, the cron job will not run.

     https://en.wikipedia.org/wiki/Cron

     After editing the crontab file, you must restart the _php-server-mon-sys_ system, for any crontab changes to take effect:

-      * docker-compose up -d
+      $ docker-compose up -d

 - Though unlikely to be necessary, you may make changes to the NGINX server configuration by editing the _vhost.conf_ file, located in the home _./src/_ sub-directory.
 After editing this file, you must restart the _php-server-mon-sys_ system, as described above, for any changes to take effect.

 - Though unlikely to be necessary, you may make changes to the PHP-FPM server configuration by editing the _php-fpm.conf_ and _php.ini_ files, located in the home _./src/_ sub-directory.
 After editing these files, you must restart the _php-server-mon-sys_ system, as described above, for any changes to take effect.

 -  To completely remove the installed _php-server-mon-sys_ system, simply delete the _php-server-mon-sys_ system home directory.
-Before doing so, you should remove the running containers:
+Before doing so, you should remove the running Docker containers:

-    * docker-compose stop
+    $ docker-compose stop
-    * docker-compose rm
+    $ docker-compose rm

 -  Several handy utilities are available in the home sub-directory.
-Ensure they are invoked as bash shell scripts typically are, e.g., _./reset-config-php.sh_, (note leading ./).
-Also, they are only safe to use from within the _php-server-mon-sys_ home directory.
-When using them, be sure the present working directory is the _php-server-mon-sys_ home sub-directory.
+When using them, ensure they are invoked as bash shell scripts typically are, e.g., _./reset-config-php.sh_, (note leading ./).
+Also, they are only safe to use from within the _php-server-mon-sys_ home directory; when using them, be sure the present working directory is the _php-server-mon-sys_ home sub-directory.

-    * delete-database.sh - Simply deletes the MySQL database.
-Stop the _php-server-mon-sys_ system first by using _docker-compose stop_.
+    * _delete-database.sh_ - Simply deletes the MySQL database.
+Before deleting the database, stop the _php-server-mon-sys_ system first by using _docker-compose stop_.

-    * _reset-config-php.sh_ - modifies the _PHP Server Monitor_ configuration file, (config.php).
+    * _reset-config-php.sh_ - modifies the _PHP Server Monitor_ configuration file, (_config.php_).
 It is modified in a manner which will cause the installation procedure to run again the next time the _PHP Server Monitor_ home page is visited in the browser.

     * _dbash.sh_ - Executes a bash shell on a running Docker container.
 To use it:

         $ docker ps -a  #  shows a list of running containers.
 Choose an ID...

         CONTAINER ID        IMAGE        ... etc

         7587be7d4eed        nginx:1.9.2  ... etc

         $ ./dbash.sh  7587be7d4eed

         root@7587be7d4eed:/#

         Where "_root@7587be7d4eed:/#_" indicates a prompt from within the running Docker container.
-The prompt is not on a terminal, so screen functionality is limited, but usually useful enough for exploration of the operating container.
+The prompt is not on a terminal, so screen functionality is limited, but usually useful enough for troubleshooting, by exploration of the operating container.

 Licensed under Apache 2.0 License.